-It has far reaching consequences.
-It turned out that the temperature dependence of relaxation time necessarily implies the temperature dependence of mass density~\cite{KovRog20}, and thus the physical interpretation demands a complete thermo-mechanical framework.
-Hence we {arrive at ballistic propagation, which is an elastic wave carrying heat from a continuum point of view}, induced by thermal expansion~\cite{FriCim95, FriCim96, FriCim98, BallEtal20}, and always has the speed of sound~\cite{McN74t}.
-Moreover, beyond the temperature dependence of material parameters (both thermal and mechanical), an explicit coupling between the thermal and mechanical field could occur~\cite{DreStr93a,KovVan15a}.
-Thus describing ballistic heat conduction requires a model with multilevel couplings, either on the level of constitutive equation or the balance equations, including the state dependence of parameters.
-That multilevel way of thinking is also characteristic in the GENERIC approach~\cite{Grmela2018b, PavEta18b}.
+{ Notably, including such nonlinear behavior in the heat conduction model is possible only with an established thermodynamic background since the coefficients are not independent of each other.
+The Onsagerian relations connect them, the temperature dependence of thermal conductivity influences the other parameters \cite{KovRog20}.
+This is entirely missing from the DPL model.} It has far-reaching consequences.
+It turned out that the temperature dependence of relaxation time necessarily implies the temperature dependence of mass density \cite{KovRog20}, and thus the physical interpretation demands a complete thermo-mechanical framework.
+Hence we arrive at ballistic propagation, which is an elastic wave carrying heat.
+From a continuum point of view, it is induced by thermal expansion \cite{FriCim95, FriCim96, FriCim98, BallEtal20}, and always has the speed of sound \cite{McN74t}.
+Moreover, beyond the temperature dependence of material parameters (both thermal and mechanical), an explicit coupling between the thermal and mechanical field could occur \cite{DreStr93a,KovVan15a}.
+Consequently, the description of ballistic heat conduction requires a model with multi-level couplings, either on the level of the constitutive equation or the balance equations, including the state dependence of parameters.
+That multi-level way of thinking is also characteristic in the GENERIC approach \cite{Grmela2018b, PavEta18b}.